Frequently Asked Questions

 It’s a hobby.
 I’m a nerd.

-This combines two things I enjoy, radios and computers, into what I view as something as a public service of sorts.
-My goal is to increase situational awareness and let people know what’s happening in their community.
 You make better-informed decisions about your personal safety during emergencies, natural disasters, and dangerous events when you have a clearer picture of what’s going on around you.
 This is a resource for real-time information.

 Q: How did you get into this?

-Radio has always fascinated me.
 I got into CB radio as a teenager.
 By the time I was 20, I had my technician class FCC amateur radio operator’s license.
 I’m no longer involved in either of those but I still have a love for the technology and its capabilities.

 I’ve been into computers for even longer than that.
 I got my first one almost 40 years ago.
-The first “programming language” I learned was BASIC.
+The first programming language I learned was BASIC.
 I was an early adopter of the Internet, when 14.4k dial-up was the standard and social media didn’t exist.

 More and more, the two technologies are being merged.
 For someone like me, that just means more fun!
 Installing radio hardware, writing computer code, and working on ways to bring this information to people for their benefit is something I’m doing for enjoyment.